 Want to know what’s coming soon to digital and what to watch right now on Vudu?
 Here is your weekly guide to the latest releases:

-Are there any other big movies coming out this week?
+Are there any big movies coming out this week?

-What are some great Clint Eastwood movies to buy this week?
+What are some great movies about urban legends to buy this week?

 Are we celebrating any big movie and TV anniversaries this week?

 This week marks the 25th anniversary of the theatrical release of the H.G.
 Wells adaptation The Island of Dr. Moreau starring Marlon Brando, Val Kilmer and David Thewlis.
 Other movies turning 25 include A Very Brady Sequel, the Sundance sensation The Spitfire Grill, Ed Burns’ She’s the One, Barry Levinson’s Sleepers, Tom DiCillo’s quirky comedy Box of Moonlight, the Irish historical drama Michael Collins and the Angelina Jolie teen drama Foxfire.
 Meanwhile, Bobcat Goldthwait’s cult classic comedy Shakes the Clown, the Mickey Rourke and Don Johnson pairing Harley Davidson and the Marlboro Man and the Dolph Lundgren action movie Showdown in Little Tokyo all turn 30.